tchen01/tchen01.github.io/research/index.md

 ---
 title:  Research
 keywords: ['applied','math']
-description: I'm Tyler Chen, applied math PhD student at the University of Washington.
-Find out more about my research, teaching, and educational beliefs, and then get in contact with me.
+description: I'm Tyler Chen!
+Find out more about my research and teaching, and then get in contact with me.
 footer: <p class="footer">Return to my <a href="./../">homepage</a>.</p>
 ...